Celebrities React To Controversial James Gunn Firing By Disney

 — Rhett Miller (@rhettmiller) July 21, 2018

-Patton Oswalt has tried to spot light one of the commentators who helped to bring down Gunn, as reported by Polygon.
+Patton Oswalt has tried to highlight one of the commentators who helped to bring down Gunn, as reported by Polygon.
 As Oswalt points out, Mike Cernovich once ran a Gamer-Gate smear campaign.
 Oswalt links out to a tweet by Shawn Madden, where Madden shared a screen shot pf one of Cernovich’s own tweets from 2012, when the conservative commentator stated that “date rape does not exist.”
-According to comedian and actor, Oswalt remarks this happens to be one of the “lesser disgusting” tweets from Mike Cernovich.
+According to the comedian and actor, this happens to be one of the “lesser disgusting” tweets from Mike Cernovich.

 So, since we're talking about this James Gunn situation.
 Ladies and gentlemen, allow me to present the totally morally righteous Mike Cernovich: pic.twitter.com/1PDgne2N9n